pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform-CPM.md

 The ndos.lib library is useful to save memory when file support is not necessary.

-Without specifying a ''-o'' option, a file called ''a.com'' is produced, this can be run with zxcc as follows:
+Without specifying a `-o` option, a file called `a.com` is produced, this can be run with `zxcc` as follows:

 	zxcc a.com

+The new library also has a CP/M target, which can be reached by supplying `-subtype=new` for sccz80, or `-subtype=sdcc_ix`, or `-subtype=sdcc_iy` for sdcc compiler, respectively.

 ## Creating a disc